 - Pro from $39.95

-AOMEI Backupper Standard is 100% free for personal, non-commercial usage.
-Premium editions (starting from $39.95) offer additional features including differential backups, encryption and disk cloning options.
+AOMEI Backupper Standard is 100% free for personal, non-commercial use.
+Premium editions start from $39.95 and offer additional features including differential backups, encryption and disk cloning tools.
 More information on all editions can be found via the official AOMEI website.

 4) Ashampoo Backup FREE

-Backup FREE is the free-to-use edition of Ashampoo’s excellent Backup Pro Windows backup software line.
-Despite being the free alternative, Ashampoo includes significant functionality making this tool a great choice for a reliable free backup solution from a reputable provider.
+Backup FREE is the free-to-use edition of Ashampoo’s excellent Windows backup software line, Ashampoo Backup Pro.
+Despite being a free alternative, Ashampoo have still included significant functionality into this tool making Backup FREE a great choice for anyone seeking a reliable free backup solution.

-Fully updated and optimised for Windows 11, Backup FREE is well-designed, easy to use and supports both file-level and disk image backups using an efficient incremental methodology.
-Key features include user-definable historic file versioning (allowing many versions), scheduling options for automation and built-in tools for creating recovery media.
-Note that features like encryption and compression are reserved for the premium edition of the software (Ashampoo Backup Pro 26).
+Fully updated and optimised for Windows 11, Backup FREE is well-designed, easy to use and supports making both file-level and disk image backups to local and network attached storage using an efficient incremental backup methodology.
+Other key features include user-definable historic file versioning (allowing many file versions to be kept), resource-efficient operation, easy backup plan creation, good automatic scheduling plus built-in tools for creating bootable recovery media.

-Furthermore, all backups made within Backup FREE are compatible with the Pro version ensuring a seamless upgrade path between the free and premium editions of the tool when required.
+Whilst some select features, including encryption and compression, are reserved for premium editions of the software (Ashampoo Backup Pro) Backup FREE gets the backup basics just right and is ideal for all types of Windows users.
+Furthermore, all backups made within Ashampoo Backup FREE are 100% compatible with the Pro version thus ensuring a seamless upgrade path between the free and premium editions of the tool should this be required.

 - Easy to use software